Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Estimating Bipartite Causal Effects with Joint Propensity Scores

 \subsection{Specification of the Joint Propensity Score}

 The {\it joint propensity score} governing the assignment of the key-associated and upwind treatments can be denoted as

+\cite{forastiere_identification_2021} established several properties of the joint propensity score in (\ref{eq:jointps}) which carry over to the bipartite setting under the above definitions of the key-associated and upwind treatment and Assumptions \ref{ass:SUTNVA} and \ref{ass:ignorability}.
+First, \cite{forastiere_identification_2021} established the balancing property of (\ref{eq:jointps}), implying that, among outcome units with the same value of $\psi(z,g; x^{int}, x^{out})$, the distribution of $(\{\vX^{int}_{j}\}_{j \in t_i^\top}, \vX^{out})$ is the same between units with $Z_i=z, G_i=g$ and units with other values of $(Z_i, G_i)$.
+This property, combined with Assumption \ref{ass:ignorability}, implies that $Y_i(z,g) \ind Z_i,G_i \mid \psi(z,g; x^{int}, x^{out})$ for $ z\in \{0,1\}, g \in \mathcal{G}_i, \forall i$, i.e., that is, that potential outcomes are independent of the key-associated and upwind treatments, conditional on the joint propensity score.
+Therefore, it is sufficient to adjust the joint propensity score to account for confounding bias in the estimation of both direct and spillover effects.

-\cite{forastiere_identification_2020} established the balancing score property of a joint propensity score such as this, indicating that, when adjustment for $\vX_{\jstar}^{int}$ and $\vX_i^{out}$ is sufficient to control for confounding, so is adjustment for $\psi(z, g; x^{int}, x^{out})$.
-Specifically, \cite{forastiere_identification_2020} show that, under the previously-stated assumptions, average potential outcomes in (\ref{eq:mu}) can be estimated as functions of observed data of the form $E[E[Y_i|Z_i=z, G_i=g, \psi(z, g; x^{int}, x^{out})]|Z_i=z, G_i=g]$, representing the average of observed outcomes under $Z=z$ and $G=g$ for observations with the same value of the joint propensity score, averaged again over the empirical distribution of the joint propensity score.
+Consequently, \cite{forastiere_identification_2021} show that average potential outcomes in (\ref{eq:mu}) are identified as a function of the observed data as $E[E[Y_i|Z_i=z, G_i=g, \psi(z, g; x^{int}, x^{out})]|Z_i=z, G_i=g]$, where the outer expectation is over the distribution of the joint propensity score and the inner expectation is over the distribution of observed outcomes.
+Note that this result applies with any balancing score.

 As a practical matter, the multi-valued nature of the joint treatment (owing to the scale of the upwind treatment, $G$) makes direct adjustment for $\psi(z, g; x^{int}, x^{out})$ difficult.
 However, the binary nature of the key-associated treatment motivates the following factorization of the joint propensity score: